-[Interviews] Gaëlle Mesgouez, Vice President Research and Florence Charles - Vice President Economic Development and Professional Integration
+[Interviews] Gaëlle Mesgouez, Vice-President of Research and Florence Charles - Vice-President of Economic Development and Professional Integration

 Photo from left to right: Gaëlle Mesgouez, Vice-President for Research - Florence Charles, Vice-President for Economic Development and Professional Integration